hoonzis/hoonzis.github.io/_posts/2014-05-31-detecting-extreme-values.md

 In the Gaussian distribution the data points are somehow gathered around the "center", and most values fall not far.
 Rare are the values really far away from the center.
-Intuitively the ouliers are points very far from the center.
+Intuitively the outliers are points very far from the center.
 Consider the following set of numbers which represent in minutes the length of a popular song: